George Ewart Evans

-George Ewart Evans (1 April 1909 - 11 January 1988) was a Welsh-born schoolteacher, writer and folklorist who became a dedicated collector of oral history and oral tradition in the East Anglian countryside from the 1940s to 1970s, and produced eleven books of collections of these materials.
+George Ewart Evans (1 April 1909 - 11 January 1988) was a Welsh folklorist also known as a schoolteacher, writer, editor and sportsman.

+Writing in both English and Welsh and known as a frequent broadcaster and lecturer, Evans was also a professional athlete and branch secretary of the Cambridge Communist Party.
+A dedicated collector of oral history and oral tradition in the East Anglian countryside from the 1940s to 1970s, Evans produced eleven books of collections of these materials.